rlugojr/linkurious-enterprise-manual/search/edges.md

 ![](New visualization.png)

-By default the search bar searches nodes.
-To search a relationship, we click on the ```Edges``` tab.
+By default the finder opens on finding nodes.
+To search a edges, we click on the ```Edges``` tab.

 ![](Find_Edges.png)

-Now, it works exactly like the search for nodes.
+The search for edges works exactly like the search for nodes.

 We simply type what we are looking for.
 We see the list of suggestions that match our search.